gorgsenegger/QuakeWaveGenerator/README.md

 🔴**This is still work in progress**🔴

 ## Why...?
 Over the last couple of years I spent some time on and off with another Quake map, ["Fire, Water, Squish"](https://www.gorgs.org/2021/05/02/1700/), and played around quite a bit with `func_train` entities.
 As part of the experiments I did within the map, I came up with the idea of a grid of blocks in a map moving up and down in a "wave" like manner.
-After testing in a proof of concept map that it works I thought of a less time consuming and flexible way to set up all the necessary entities and their properties, in this is what I've come up with so far - "Quake Wave Generator".
+After testing in a proof of concept map that it works, I thought of a less time consuming and flexible way to set up all the necessary entities and their properties.
+So this is what I've come up with so far - "Quake Wave Generator" (still thinking about a more appropriate name...).

 ## What this is
 A Winforms application to automate the creation of multiple `func_train` "blocks", laid out in a horizontal grid where you can configure the number of "rows" and "columns".
 The blocks only move vertically and, by timing the amplitudes of that movement, give the impression of a wave.